pedro/moargration/README.md

 Cached columns are a big problem in AR2 because they're written with all `INSERT` and `UPDATE`.

 Starting in version 3 AR only uses columns that have a value set when writing `INSERT`, and uses the dirty attribute check to figure out which columns to `UPDATE`, so you won't run into issues creating or updating records.
-Finders with joins will rely on cached columns to build a query though, so these might still cause PG errors.
+BUT finders with joins will still rely on cached columns to build a query, so these might still raise database errors.

 This doesn't work with Sequel atm.
 Similar to AR3+ it doesn't use cached columns on `INSERT`, but calling `.save` on a model does so it will raise on removed columns too.